Skip to content

 The constellation is also home to the Boötes void, a vast space empty of galaxies, stretching across 250 million light years.

 To the south, the constellation Libra is fairly large, occupying 538 square degrees, but it is not particularly bright, with no 1st magnitude stars.
 The brightest star in the constellation, Zubeneschamali (Beta Librae), has an apparent magnitude of 2.61.
 Zubenelgenubi (Alpha Librae), the second brightest star, is only slightly fainter, with a visual magnitude of 2.75.
-The two stars represent the scales’ balance beam and form a quadrangle with the fainter Zubenelakrab (Gamma Librae) and Brachium (Sigma Librae), which represent the weighing pans.
+The two stars represent the scales’ balance beam and form a quadrangle with the fainter Zubenelhakrabi (Gamma Librae) and Brachium (Sigma Librae), which represent the weighing pans.

 The stars’ names reflect the fact that they were once considered to be part of Scorpius constellation: Zubeneschamali comes from the Arabic phrase meaning “the Northern Claw,” Zubenelgenubi means “the Southern Claw,” and Zubenelakrab means “the scorpion’s claw.”
 Brachium was known as Gamma Scorpii before it was designated as Sigma Librae in the mid-19th century.